The-Marcy-Lab-School-Code-Challenges/cc-20-Higher-Order-Fluency/README.md

 {name:'Cielo', job:'NYT',language:'JavaScript', age:21}]
 ```

-1. Write a function named `averageAge` that takes an array of objects and returns the average of all the ages from each age property in each object rounded to the nearest whole number.
+1. Write a function named `oddJob` that takes an array of objects and returns an array of objects if the job length is an odd number.

     ```jsx
+    oddJob(alumni) //returns [
+      { name: 'Jarrit', job: 'TPT', language: 'JavaScript', age: 22 }, { name: 'Enmanuel', job: 'Asana', language: 'JavaScript', age: 21 }, {
+        name: 'Shemar',
+        job: 'SquareSpace',
+        language: 'JavaScript',
+        age: 23
+      },
+      { name: 'Cielo', job: 'NYT', language: 'JavaScript', age: 21 }
+    ]
+    ```
+2. Write a function named `birthYear` that takes an array of objects and returns an array of objects with a new property called birth year and the value containing the year they were born.
+You may assume the year is 2021.

+    ```jsx
+    birthYear(alumni) // returns [
+      {
+        name: 'Jarrit',
+        job: 'TPT',
+        language: 'JavaScript',
+        age: 22,
+        birthYear: 1999
+      }...
+    ]
+    ```
+3. Write a function named `updateLanguage` that takes an array of objects and updates the language value to ES6 if the language is JavaScript, return the entire object.

+    ```jsx
+    updateLanguage(alumni) // [
+      { name: 'Jarrit', job: 'TPT', language: 'ES6', age: 22 },
+      { name: 'Stephanie', job: 'JPMorgan', language: 'ES6', age: 21 },
+      { name: 'Devonte', job: 'WW', language: 'ES6', age: 23 },
+      { name: 'Enmanuel', job: 'Asana', language: 'ES6', age: 21 },
+      { name: 'Shemar', job: 'SquareSpace', language: 'ES6', age: 23 },
+      { name: 'Cielo', job: 'NYT', language: 'ES6', age: 21 }
+    ]
+    ```
+4. Write a function named `orderedAlumni` that takes an array of objects and sorts the objects by the age of the alumni from oldest to youngest.

+    ```jsx
+    orderedAlumni(alumni) // returns [
+      { name: 'Devonte', job: 'WW', language: 'JavaScript', age: 23 }, {
+        name: 'Shemar',
+        job: 'SquareSpace',
+        language: 'JavaScript',
+        age: 23
+      },
+      { name: 'Jarrit', job: 'TPT', language: 'JavaScript', age: 22 }, {
+        name: 'Stephanie',
+        job: 'JPMorgan',
+        language: 'JavaScript',
+        age: 21
+      },
+      { name: 'Enmanuel', job: 'Asana', language: 'JavaScript', age: 21 }, { name: 'Cielo', job: 'NYT', language: 'JavaScript', age: 21 }
+    ]
+    ```
+5. Write a function named `orderedByJob` that takes an array of objects and sorts the alumni in alphabetical order based on their job property, return an array of the alphabetized job.

+    ```jsx
+    orderedByJob(alumni) // returns [ 'Asana', 'JPMorgan', 'NYT', 'SquareSpace', 'TPT', 'WW' ]
+    ```

+6. Write a function named `averageAge` that takes an array of objects and returns the average of all the ages from each age property in each object rounded to the nearest whole number.

+    ```jsx
     averageAge(alumni) // 21
     ```
-2. Write a function named /`bananaBread` that takes an array of objects and returns an array of the same objects with a new property named bananaBread that has a value of a string using the name and job properties of each object.
+7. Write a function named /`bananaBread` that takes an array of objects and returns an array of the same objects with a new property named bananaBread that has a value of a string using the name and job properties of each object.

     ```jsx
     bananaBread(alumni) // returns [